FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 The high recall of the Decision Tree model indicates readiness for production deployment.

 ## View Projects
-For detailed analysis and insights, refer to the Python notebook.
+For detailed analysis and insights, please refer to the included Python notebook.

 Note: This repository serves as a demonstration of machine learning techniques for loan default prediction.
 Actual implementation may require customization.